 Cordyceps have been shown to improve blood flow, heart function and balance cholesterol levels.
 Mannitol, amino acids and polysaccharides found in Cordyceps all benefit heart health and function and may be beneficial against myocardium.
-Cordyceps was also observed to potentially benefit against platelet aggregation (Zhou, X., et al, 2010).
+Cordyceps were also observed to potentially benefit against platelet aggregation (Zhou, X., et al, 2010).
 Boost Libido and Reproductive Function

 The presence of cordycepic acid as well as deoxyadenosine aid in boosting libido, assisting in erectile dysfunction, improving testosterone production and increasing blood flow (Isokauppila, T., 2017).
 Testosterone production is integral for normal sperm function and aids in improving reproductive ability (eds.
 Benzie, I.F.F. et al., 2010).

 The immune system in our body aids in protecting us against infection, however when we are stressed or consuming a nutrient-poor diet our immune system can take a hit.
 Cordyceps aids in boosting our adaptive immune system.
 Cordyceps both boost and suppress the immune system depending on the need of the body – making it a bidirectional modulator (eds.
 Benzie, I.F.F., et al., 2010).
 This action makes it very useful in the treatment of respiratory infections as well as cancer.